fastly/fastlyctl/README.md

 Flags:
   * --s: The service ID to use.
 Current working directory is assumed.
   * --v: The version to use.
 Latest writable version is assumed.
+  * --wo: When used with `create`, flags the dictionary as write-only.

 ### diff